 If there is one thing that makes foreigners fall in love with the Philippines, then that would definitely be because of its citizens.
-While there is some truth that some of the people from Asia are considered somewhat cold by nature, you might be surprised to know how much Filipinos love making others feel comfortable around them.
+While there is some truth that some the people from Asia are considered somewhat cold by nature, you might be surprised to know how much Filipinos love making others feel comfortable around them.
 For this reason, several have called them hospitable or maasikaso in Tagalog.
 If you can speak English, you'd be surprised that even street peddlers or tindero (male vendors)and tindera (female vendors) are actually fluent and can understand you!

 Aside from learning their official languages, it would be wise to get to know the Filipinos (their values, traits, and behaviors) and if you are up for that then this post is definitely for you.

 The concept of Bayanihan is deeply embedded in the country's history and is usually reflected by the imagery of men carrying a bahay kubo or traditional nipa hut.
 As you probably know, rural areas in the Philippines used to have bahay kubo as their dwelling.
-What makes the kubo a good house in the olden days is that it can easily be transferred to a new place anytime but you cannot do it on your own.
-Instead, what the Filipinos do is to lend a hand and help the family transfer the entire house from one point to another.
+What makes the kubo a good house in the olden days is that it can easily be transferred to a new place anytime, but you cannot do it on your own.
+Instead, what the Filipinos do is lend a hand and help the family transfer the entire house from one point to another.
 If you are unsure of how that works, just check out the example photo below.

-Now if you think that that is only what the Filipinos can offer, then you better read the next section below where we will discuss the five other good traits that will make you re-think life and crave to visit the Philippines as soon as possible!
+Now if you think that that is only what the Filipinos can offer, then you better read the next section below, where we will discuss the five other good traits that will make you re-think life and crave to visit the Philippines as soon as possible!

 One of the most popular qualities of the Filipinos is that they put a premium on how they serve other people.
-If ever you get invited to visit a friend's house, you will be surprised at the very warm welcome you will receive from the Filipinos parents and family members!
-Usually they will let you in on their house in an instant and ask the visitor to sit down and get comfortable.
+If ever you get invited to visit a friend's house, you will be surprised at the very warm welcome you will receive from the Filipino parents and family members!
+Usually, they will let you in on their house in an instant and ask the visitor to sit down and get comfortable.

 But the best part of it all?
 At least one family member will prepare a snack complete with drinks so that you can eat while waiting.
 After all, Filipinos do not ever want you leaving their house with an empty stomach!